-Natural ventilation is one of the most energy efficient, natural ways to maintain healthy indoor air quality in a home.
+Natural ventilation is one of the most energy efficient, natural ways to maintain healthy indoor air quality in a home and reduce energy costs.

 Air flow through the attic space is key to natural ventilation.
-The general rule of thumb to achieve adequate air flow is 50% intake under the eaves and 50% exhaust near the peak of the roof.
+The general rule to achieve the air flow is 50% intake under the eaves and 50% exhaust near the peak of the roof.
 Ideally, the system should allow greater intake than exhaust.

 Typical vinyl soffit with inadequate airflow.

-Due to modern design standards with smaller overhangs, it can be difficult with most soffit products to achieve sufficient intake for the exhaust at the ridge vent.
+Modern design standards want smaller overhangs, it can be difficult with most intake products to provide enough ventilation for the exhaust at the ridge vent.

 Modern homes often have overhangs that are less than 1′ wide.